theprogrammedwords/Advanced-data-structures/README.md

 Our application performs clustering in a unique way of its own.
 Suppose there are 10-12 items or markers mapped in the graph, the clustering takes place on the basis of consideration of the markers present in the vicinity.
 And our algorithm considers a marker which can take the form of a cluster or vice versa, to and fro.
 This too is done with the help of a design pattern “Composite Design Pattern” which allows to make the marker change its forms dynamically at the runtime.
 The more markers are mapped, the more is the dynamicity.

+NOTE : compex.zip is the main project source zip file